craighoustondev/portfolio/content/posts/has-ai-made-us-faster/index.md

 title: "Has AI made us faster?"
 date: 2025-11-30
 draft: false
 summary: "I was recently asked whether AI had helped the team deliver a significant piece of work faster.
+I struggled to answer the question as I had no reliable way of measuring whether it had actually made a difference.
 The 2025 DORA State of AI-Assisted Software Development report has helped me to identify a set of questions thet assess the real impact of AI on delivery performance."
 ---

 I've been using AI assistance in my day to day engineering work since June this year.

-After delivering a significant piece of work, I was asked whether AI had helped us deliver it faster.
+After delivering a recent significant piece of work, I was asked whether AI had helped us deliver it faster.
 I struggled to answer the question as I had no reliable way of measuring whether it had actually made a difference.

 It wasn’t until I came across the 2025 DORA State of AI-Assisted Software Development report that I gained clarity over what’s required to achieve meaningful productivity gains when adopting AI.
-The report highlighted that AI’s impact can only be measured by taking into account the capabilities of an organisations underlying system rather than by intuition alone:
+The report highlighted that AI’s impact can only be measured by taking into account the capabilities of an organisations underlying system rather than by intuition alone.

 > AI’s primary role in software development is that of an amplifier.
 It magnifies the strengths of high performing organizations and the dysfunctions of struggling ones.
 >